ICRAR/ngas/doc/install.rst

  fab hl.aws_deploy

+This procedure will:
-This procedure will create and bring up the required AWS instances, and perform a fabric :ref:`system installation <inst.fabric.system>`.
+* Create and bring up the required AWS instances
+* Wait until they are fully operational, and
+* Perform a fabric :ref:`system installation <inst.fabric.system>`.

-On top of the normal fabric variables that control the NGAS installation, these additional variables control the AWS-related aspects of the script:
+On top of the normal fabric variables used in the `system installation <inst.fabric.system>` and in the `user installation <inst.fabric.user>` the following additional variables control the AWS-related aspects of the script:

 ..
 The auxiliary | are there to allow linebraking in individual cells.
    Cells with one line still have them for nice alignment